Senior Lecturer - Computing

 How will I learn on this degree?

-While theories are important for AI solutions, we emphasise practical learning.
+While theories are important for AI solutions, we emphasise practical learning on our BSc Artificial Intelligence and Data Science course.
 You will be taught through a variety of activities and problem-solving challenges, so that you can apply your theoretical knowledge creatively.
 Being able to analyse problems, implement data science methods, research solutions, and apply them in new ways are highly valued in the computing industry.
 Armed with these tools, you will be able to use them throughout your career to drive the industry forward.

 You will have access to a dedicated AI lab with state-of-the-art equipment and software for learning.
 You will receive a laptop (Terms and Conditions apply) to work on your coursework flexibly.